AI Guard Quickstart

 ai_guard = AIGuard(token=pangea_ai_guard_token.get_secret_value(), config=config)

-Use AI Guard in your app
+Use the AI Guard service client

 The AI Guard instance provides a guard_text